ArlenBalesA/as-playerlist/readme.md

 - Drag and drop into your resources, make sure it is started

 # Usage
-- Press Del to open player list or use command /playerlist
+- Press Del to open player list or use command /playerlist (changeable in client file)
+- Config allows restricting usage to users with specific perms that you choose
+- NUI focus to allow copying a players steam ID for reporting and other support purposes